dhaferHS/holbertonschool-AirBnB_clone/README.md

 ```
 - create your data model
 - manage (create, update, destroy, etc) objects via a console / command interpreter
-- store and persist objects to a file (JSON file)
+- store and persist objects to a file
 ```